KrishnaswamyLab/MAGIC/R/inst/examples/bonemarrow_tutorial.md

 if (!require(Rmagic)) devtools::install_github("KrishnaswamyLab/magic/R")
 ```

-In a terminal, run the following command to install the Pythonn
+In a terminal, run the following command to install the Python
 repository.

 ``` bash